 |Optical QSO||August 2013||Made by Barry Chambers (G8AGN) and Richard Hanes (G0RPH), with powerful red LEDs ("Phlatlights") and IZ8BLY software (ref.
 41).
 The distance was 66 km (≈ 41 miles).|

-Fig. 36: A selfie of me, crammed in the cockpit during the first air-mobile Hell QSO
+Fig. 38: A selfie of the author, crammed in the cockpit during the world's first air-mobile Hell QSO

 - Ref.
 1: "Die Entwicklung des Hell-Schreibers" by the inventor himself: Rudolf Hell; pp. 2-11 in "Gerätentwicklungen aus den Jahren 1929-1939", Hell - Technische Mitteilungen der Firma Dr.-Ing.
 Rudolf Hell, Nr.
 1, May 1940.